 Any two electives from the list of AAI Certificate ElectivesRecommended electives include: IM, FDA and FAP

 Once a participant has completed the required courses and elective courses/credit, SCSI will award the Certificate of Cabin Accident Investigation which will list the courses and credit completed and acknowledge your achievement.

 SCSI will review requests to accept equivalent courses from another provider on a case by case basis.
-The SCSI instructional staff will evaluate requests for transfer of credit and a decision will be made by the Dean of Training.
+The SCSI instructional staff will evaluate requests for transfer of credit and a decision will be made by the Chief Learning Officer.
 SCSI will only recognize courses completed towards the certificate if they were taken within five years of the certificate award date and judged equivalent.
 Anyone wishing to apply for such credit should mail proof of completion (certificate or transcript) along with the substitution request.